Corporate website of Orient Corporation

 Guidelines Concerning Minority Shareholders Protection Policy in Transactions with Controlling Shareholders

-The Company is an equity method associate of both Mizuho Financial Group, Inc. and ITOCHU Corporation, in which Mizuho Financial Group, Inc. holds approximately 49% and ITOCHU Corporation holds approximately 16%, respectively.
-The Company receives a total of approximately 49% investment from Mizuho Financial Group, Inc., its shareholder company, which includes approximately 48.7% investment from Mizuho Bank, Ltd.
+The Company is an equity method associate of Mizuho Financial Group, Inc., which holds approximately 49%.
+The Company receives a total of approximately 49% investment from Mizuho Financial Group, Inc., its shareholder company, which includes approximately 48.6% investment from Mizuho Bank, Ltd. This Report indicates overall Mizuho Financial Group, Inc., including Mizuho Bank, Ltd., as “MHFG” and describes MHFG as a major shareholder.

 • (1)Views and Policy on Group Management in Major Shareholders and as such.

-• As business partners, each major shareholder and the Company make efforts to expand each own business.
+• As business partners, a major shareholder and the Company make efforts to expand each own business.
 Based on matters such as protection of the Company’s minority shareholders, each major shareholder respects independence of the Company and pays attention to preventing conflicts of interest such as maintaining appropriate transaction conditions.

 • (2)Views and Measures and Other Issues on Ensuring Independence from Major Shareholders which is Necessary from a Viewpoint of Protection of Minority Shareholders